 Choose whether to import the entire document or just a single page.
 Note that importing an entire document includes objects outside the page, so choosing this option can give a different result even for a single page document.

-When this option is selected, all text in the document is converted to outlines and can no longer be edited as text.
+When this option is checked, all text in the document is converted to outlines and can no longer be edited as text.

-When this option is selected, fonts that are not found are replaced with the default font.
-When it is unselected, fonts that are not found are treated as missing fonts.
+When this option is checked, fonts that are not found are replaced with the selected font.
+When it is unchecked, fonts that are not found are treated as missing fonts.

 These controls allow you to change the licensing information.

 This is the license key which is initially shown as all asterisks.
 Clicking on the license will show and hide the license key.
-The "Return..." button allows you to return your license to the server so that it can be used on another machine.
-Note, this is the only way you can return your license.
-Uninstalling and reinstalling the plugin will have no effect on the license.
-The ability to transfer the license to a different machine is not a right guaranteed by the license and is subject to fair use.
+The "Return..." button allows you to return your license to the server so that it can be used on another computer.
+The ability to transfer the license to a different computer is not a right guaranteed by the license and is subject to fair use.

 You can use this script by selecting the "File | Scripts | Other Script..." menu from Illustrator.
 You can also add the script to the "File | Scripts" menu by copying the script file to the "Presets/en_GB/Scripts" folder of your Illustrator installation as shown below.
 The script will appear in the Scripts menu the next time you start Illustrator.